Weathering the storm when things are rough is a skill that every twenty-something should keep in their arsenal.

 Digital detox and declutter

 Next in my Michelle Does Breakdowns came the comparison trap, that I’m sure is no stranger to any fellow blogger or creator!I ended up falling ill on Thursday afternoon and almost passing out on the Underground in London which, now that I reflect on it, was probably a result of all the previous stresses I’ve mentioned.
+I ended up bed-bound scrolling through Instagram and comparing my present (feverish and lying around in an old T-shirt, sweating and being sick every other moment) to their very polished weekend.

 Why don’t I have 50k followers and the ability to comment on 100 posts and slide into DM’s every minute?
 (Because I don’t buy followers or use bots.)
 Why can’t I have so-and-so’s X, Y and Z?
 (Because I’m saving for my first home that I’ll love and cherish more than any Instagram-trendy accessory.)
 Why am I gaining 50 followers but my count stays the same?
 (Because no bots in this house but plenty of people do use them.)